sansin5982/Statistics-with-R/Chi-squared-test.md

 a significance level of 0.05 to be 7.815.

-Since our calculated chi-squared value (0.82) is less than the critical value (7.815), it means p value is &gt; 0.05, hence null hypothesis is true.
+Since our calculated chi-squared value (0.82) is less than the critical value (7.815), it means the p-value is &gt; 0.05; hence null hypothesis is true.

 3- **Homogeneity test**: The chi-squared test for homogeneity is used to determine if two or more populations have the same distribution of a categorical variable.
-To illustrate this, let’s consider an example.
+To illustrate this, let us consider an example.

 Suppose we want to determine if there is a difference in the preferred type of fruit between two different regions.
 We randomly sample individuals from each region and ask them which type of fruit they
 prefer: apples, bananas, or oranges.
-The data we collect is shown in the table below:
+The data we collected is shown in the table below:

 <table>
 <thead>